BEFORE & AFTER SCHOOL CARE PARENT HANDBOOK

 ENROLLMENT PROCEDURES

-All enrollment is completed online at ymcahouston.org.
-Registration fees are due at the time of enrollment.
-Online registration must be completed in one sitting and it will time out after 30 minutes.
-Please allow ample time to complete your registration in one sitting.
+All enrollment is completed electronically at ymcahouston.org.
+Registration fees must be paid at the time of enrollment.
+Please allow time to complete your registration in one sitting, as it will time out after 30 minutes.

 The following items are needed to enroll: